sbidoul/pip-launcher/README.md

 # pip-launcher

+⚠️ This is alpha stuff, things may change without notice. ⚠️

 Download and run `pip` in the current python environment without installing it.

 This script downloads the latest supported pip version in a `__pip_launcher_cache__`